-Dollar stores can be tremendous spending traps, but they can also be a great way to snag a bargain.
+Dollar stores can be tremendous spending traps.
+However, they can also be a great way to snag a bargain.
 It’s all in how you plan your visit.
+So, here are some dollar store deals you don’t want to miss.

 Before you start browsing…